silverstripe-archive/silverstripe-commandpattern/README.md

 ## Installation Instructions

-Add this module into your project folder (name mapping) and run a dev/build to generate the required database schema.
+Add this module into your project folder (name commandpattern) and run a dev/build to generate the required database schema.

 ## Usage Overview